kriszyp/lmdb-js/README.md

 * `maxReaders` - The maximum number of concurrent read transactions (readers) to be able to open ([more information](http://www.lmdb.tech/doc/group__mdb.html#gae687966c24b790630be2a41573fe40e2)).
 * `overlappingSync` - This enables committing transactions where LMDB waits for a transaction to be fully flushed to disk _after_ the transaction has been committed.
 This option is discussed in more detail below.
 * `separateFlushed` - Resolve asynchronous operations when commits are finished and visible and include a separate promise for when a commit is flushed to disk, as a `flushed` property on the commit promise.
 * `eventTurnBatching` - This is enabled by default and will ensure that all asynchronous write operations performed in the same event turn will be batched together into the same transaction.
-Disabling this allows lmdb-js to commit a transaction at any time, and asynchronous operations will only be guaranteed to be in the same transaction if explicitly batched together (with `transactionAsync`, `batch`, `ifVersion`).
+Disabling this allows lmdb-js to commit a transaction at any time, and asynchronous operations will only be guaranteed to be in the same transaction if explicitly batched together (with `transaction`, `batch`, `ifVersion`).
 If this is disabled (set to `false`), you can control how many writes can occur before starting a transaction with `txnStartThreshold` (allow a transaction will still be started at the next event turn if the threshold is not met).
 Disabling event turn batching (and using lower `txnStartThreshold` values) can facilitate a faster response time to write operations. `txnStartThreshold` defaults to 5.
 * `encryptionKey` - This enables encryption, and the provided value is the key that is used for encryption.
 This may be a buffer or string, but must be 32 bytes/characters long.
 This uses the Chacha8 cipher for fast and secure on-disk encryption of data.
 * `commitDelay` - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
 This defaults to 0.
 A delay of 0 means more immediate commits with less latency (uses `setImmediate`), but a longer delay (which uses `setTimeout`) can be more efficient at collecting more writes into a single transaction and reducing I/O load.
 Note that NodeJS timers only have an effective resolution of about 10ms, so a `commitDelay` of 1ms will generally wait about 10ms.

 #### LMDB Flags
 In addition, the following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a>.
 None of these need to be set, the defaults can always be used and are generally recommended, but these are available for various needs and performance optimizations:
 * `noSync` - Does not explicitly flush data to disk at all.
 This can be useful for temporary databases where durability/integrity is not necessary, and can significantly improve write performance that is I/O bound.
 However, we discourage this flag for data that needs integrity and durability in storage, since it can result in data loss/corruption if the computer crashes.
 * `noMemInit` - This provides a small performance boost for writes, by skipping zero'ing out malloc'ed data, but can leave application data in unused portions of the database.
-If you do not need to worry about unauthorized access to the db files themselves, this is recommended.
+If you do not need to worry about unauthorized access to the database files themselves, this is recommended.
 * `remapChunks` - This a flag to specify if dynamic memory mapping should be used.
 Enabling this generally makes read operations a little bit slower, but frees up more mapped memory, making it friendlier to other applications.
 This is enabled by default on 32-bit operating systems (which require this to go beyond 4GB database size) if `mapSize` is not specified, otherwise it is disabled by default.
 * `mapSize` - This can be used to specify the initial amount of how much virtual memory address space (in bytes) to allocate for mapping to the database files.
 Setting a map size will typically disable `remapChunks` by default unless the size is larger than appropriate for the OS.
 Different OSes have different allocation limits.
 * `useWritemap` - Use writemaps, this can improve performance by reducing malloc calls and file writes, but can increase risk of a stray pointer corrupting data, and may be slower on Windows.
 Combined with `noSync`, normal reads/writes/transactions involve virtually zero explicit I/O calls, only modifications to memory maps that the OS persists when convenient, which may be beneficial.